ogri-la/strongbox/README.md

 ### classic and retail addon support

-"Classic", "Classic (The Burning Crusade)", "Classic (Wrath of the Lich King)" etc and "Retail" versions of WoW are all distinct addon systems.
+"Classic", "Classic (The Burning Crusade)", "Classic (Wrath of the Lich King)", etc and "Retail" versions of WoW are all distinct addon systems.

 Some addon authors support all systems in a single download, some support classic as an alternate build of the same addon,